Murm UI Documentation

 );

-RequestOptions is intentionally open-ended.
-Common options include model, systemPrompt, temperature, top_p, max_tokens, tools, and stream_options.
+RequestOptions is intentionally open-ended for generation controls and provider-specific passthrough fields.
+Common options include model, temperature, top_p, max_tokens, stream_options, and provider-specific flags.

 The hosted demo uses a mock provider so visitors can try streaming without an API key or backend.